YUL - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Montreal Pierre Elliott Trudeau Intl Airport to London costs £399 on the route between Montreal Pierre Elliott Trudeau Intl Airport (YUL) and London Heathrow Airport (LHR).
-Over the past month, this route was, on average, 4% cheaper than other Montreal Pierre Elliott Trudeau Intl Airport-London routes.
-It is also the most popular route.
+The cheapest return flight from Montreal Pierre Elliott Trudeau Intl Airport to London costs £228 on the route between Montreal Pierre Elliott Trudeau Intl Airport (YUL) and London Gatwick Airport (LGW).
+Over the past month, this route was, on average, 35% cheaper than other Montreal Pierre Elliott Trudeau Intl Airport-London routes.
+The most popular route is between Montreal Pierre Elliott Trudeau Intl Airport (YUL) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Montreal to London?